-Subject to applicable law, in the event of the voluntary liquidation of the Bank, bankruptcy proceedings, or any other similar proceedings affecting the Bank, the rights to payment of a holder of the Subordinated Notes will be (a) subordinated to the full payment of (i) the unsubordinated creditors of the Bank and (ii) the Eligible Creditors of the Bank; and (b) will be paid in priority to any prêts participatifs granted to the Bank, titres participatifs issued by the Bank and any deeply subordinated obligations of the Bank (obligations dites "super subordonnées" i.e. engagements subordonnés de dernier rang).
-The Subordinated Notes of the Bank are issued pursuant to the provisions of Article L. 228-97 of the French Commerce Code.
+Subject to applicable law, in the event of the voluntary liquidation of the Issuer, bankruptcy proceedings, or any other similar proceedings affecting the Issuer, the rights to payment of the holders of the Subordinated Notes will be subordinated to the full payment of the unsubordinated creditors (including depositors) of the Issuer but, subject to such payment in full, such holders of Subordinated Notes will be paid in priority to prêts participatifs granted to the Issuer titres participatifs issued by the Issuer and any Undated Deeply Subordinated Notes (as defined herein) (obligations dites "super subordonnées" i.e. engagements subordonnés de dernier rang) issued by the Issuer.
+The Subordinated Notes of the Issuer are issued pursuant to the provisions of Article L.228-97 of the French Commerce Code.